-Climate change adaptation in the Western Balkans
+Climate Change Adaptation in Transboundary Flood Risk Management in the Western Balkans

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agencies: Albania: Ministry of Environment; Kosovo: Ministry of Environment and Spatial Planning; Macedonia: Ministry of Environment and Physical Planning; Montenegro: Ministry of Sustainable Development and Tourism

 Overall term: 2012 to 2018